 The non-Federal interoperability channels have been designated specifically for interoperability between public safety responders at the national level.
-Coverage would be
+Coverage would be beneficial not just in urban and suburban areas, but also in more rural areas where requesting assistance from first responders outside of the normal area of operation is likely.

-Additionally, as recommended by DHS, all subscriber units should be programmed for operation on all applicable non-Federal interoperability channels for the band capabilities of each radio.
+All Utah subscriber units are programmed for operation on all applicable non-Federal interoperability channels for the band capabilities of each radio.
 These channels can provide additional capacity while operating at incidents across the state, and can enhance interoperability when responding to incidents outside the state.